Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Methods

-\textbf{{Behavioural Assessment:} Verifying Online Information Scale (VOI - 7)}.
-To assess the effect of the game on the verification practices performed by the participants, we adapted the Verifying Online Information self-report scale (VOI) proposed by Tifferet \cite{tifferet2021verifying}.
+\textbf{Behavioural Assessment: Verifying Online Information Scale (VOI - 7)}.
+To assess the effect of the game on the verification practices performed by the participants, we adapted the VOI proposed by Tifferet \cite{tifferet2021verifying}.
 To the best of our knowledge, this is the only existing scale which focuses on the behaviors (verification practices) a person can adopt to verify the news.
 The questionnaire measures individuals' differences in applying direct and indirect verification practices for online information, allowing us to track expected behavior changes in verification practices.
 We used the VOI-7 version, which demonstrated comparable construct characteristics to the original 22-question version while allowing to be completed more rapidly.
-The parameters were measured on a slider from 0 to 100, where participants were asked to indicate their likelihood of applying verification practices \cite{tifferet2021verifying}.
+The parameters were measured on a slider from 0 to 100, where participants were asked to indicate their likelihood of applying verification practices.
+As our game learning materials and the gaming procedure show the importance of verifying the information (via showing multiple misinformation-related events and presenting features of misinformation which should be checked to avoid being misled, we expected, that people will be more willing to apply verification practices.